nextflow-io/training/docs/basic_training/channels.md

 ### `fromPath()`

-The `fromPath` factory method creates a queue channel emitting one or more files matching the specified glob pattern.
+The `fromPath` channel factory creates a queue channel emitting one or more files matching the specified glob pattern.

 ```groovy linenums="1"
 Channel.fromPath('./data/meta/*.csv')